-Incidental lung nodules are encountered in routine cross sectional imaging.
-The risk of developing cancer in very small (<5mm ) nodules is very low.
+Incidental lung nodules are encountered commonly in normal clinical practice on CT.
+The risk of developing cancer in very small nodules (<5 mm) is very low.
 However, clear-cut recommendations are still not in place with high variation in practice amongst reporting radiologists 1.
-As a result, it is common practice to make a 'note' of these nodules in the report and move on, leaving the ball in the clinician's court to decide whether and when to follow them up.
+As a result, it is common practice to note these nodules in the report and move on, leaving the ball in the clinician's court to decide whether to follow them up and at what interval.

 - 1. Johnson DB, Powers MA, Wu S et-al. Follow-up recommendations for chest CT scan reports of incidental pulmonary nodules.
 Chest.
 2012;141 (1): 280-1. doi:10.1378/chest.11-2157 - Pubmed citation